Pepto Bismol For Dogs: Is it Safe? Dosage?

 There are a few other at-home remedies for tummy troubles you can try with your dog.
 Before trying a new medication, be sure to always consult with your veterinarian.

 - Plain canned pumpkin (no spices added) can also help relieve both constipation and diarrhea.
 Depending on your dog’s size, add 1/2 to 4 tablespoons of pumpkin to your dog’s meals.
+Your vet can advise you on how much pumpkin to give your dog.

 If your dog’s tummy troubles last more than two days, stop your at-home treatments and take your pup to the vet.
 It’s important to determine the underlying cause in order to properly treat the illness.